 The Royal Enfield Meteor 350 is a very important product for the company because it replaces the Thunderbird 350 and will act as a base for upcoming motorcycles from the RE camp.
-RE launched the Meteor 350 in India in the month of November after a long and hard wait.
+Royal Enfield launched the Meteor 350 in India in the month of November after a long and hard wait.
 So far, it has received positive response from the publications and the general public alike.
 Royal Enfield currently dominates the 350-650cc space in India and its past intentions have made it clear that the company is looking forward to spreading its foothold in other international markets as well.

 After India, Thailand and America, Royal Enfield has launched its all-new Meteor 350 retro-cruiser motorcycle in the European motorcycle market.